“The next big thing in UX is already here and is being explored and built at great speed around us”– Mark Swaine

 Another area to focus on is UX/CX in innovation consulting in products, services and strategy creation.
 These kinds of roles allow you to champion UX led product workshop facilitation, prototyping and co-creating with customers and key stakeholders within organisations.
 UX consulting drives growth of communication skills, management of stakeholder types, direction of workload and process.
-You can bring a lot of education and alignment to the client/company through focusing on the right customer problems.
+You can bring a lot of education and alignment to the client/company by focusing on the right customer problems.
 This can be really rewarding.

 What are the biggest challenges you face as a UX Practitioner?

 Common challenges can be organisational, cultural and typically human-imposed, as opposed to methodology or workflow imposed.
 What this means is, as a UX practitioner, I spend a lot of time talking and educating senior leadership teams (Founders/CEOs) on the importance of product research workflow, internally and externally with customers/users.

 The mix of UX adaptability across corporates and growth-stage companies vary massively.
 This is largely due to a lack of knowledge internally from the top-down, coupled with ongoing higher prioritised business needs.
 This is always a challenge and requires compromise and constant communication on both sides.

 Other common challenges can revolve around access to useful data, coupled with accessing the right stakeholders continually for input and validation.
 UX practitioners often find themselves misguided internally, due to a lack of vision or understanding of the end state (North Star) of the product or service they are working on.
 This is usually down to poor internal communication.